 A lot of applicants think case interviews will be the hardest part of their consulting applications.
 But the most competitive step is probably to be SELECTED for interviews in the first place.

 That's where networking comes in.
-It maximises your chances of getting interviews at the firms you are targeting.
+Networking is one of three primary ways to get your foot in the door with consulting firms, and it will help you maximise your chances of getting interviews at the firms you are targeting.
 Let's review our top 7 tips to network your way into McKinsey, BCG, Bain and other top consulting firms.

 1. Networking = Sales process

 Networking for a consulting job is a bit like running a sales process except you're promotting yourself instead of selling a product.
 But don't let the word "sales" intimidate you.
 Let's focus on the word "process" for now.